FACULTY> MICHELLE MOSELEY-CHRISTIAN

 Office: 351F Henderson Hall

-Michelle Moseley-Christian received her Ph.D. with honors from the University of Kansas in 2007 in seventeenth-century Dutch and Flemish painting.
-Other areas of degree study include the Italian Renaissance and early modern Northern Europe.
+Michelle Moseley-Christian received her Ph.D. with honors from the University of Kansas in 2008 in the area of seventeenth-century Dutch and Flemish painting and prints.
+Other areas of doctoral study include Italian Renaissance sculpture and early modern Northern European prints.

 Regularly taught courses include Baroque Art, Renaissance Art, Medieval Art, Arts of China & Japan, Islamic Art, Art Criticism and Research Methods, and the Art History Survey I & II.
-Advanced topics courses have been Rembrandt & Rubens, The Power of Prints, Museum Ethics, Japanese Prints, and Japan and the West.
+Advanced topics courses include Museum Ethics, Censorship & Control in Art, Monsters & Marvels in Art, Rembrandt & Rubens, The Power of Prints, Japanese Prints.